guchchcug/smart_device/_posts/2022-04-29-Live-streaming-video-and-audio-with-usb-webcam.md

   overlay_image: /assets/images/webcam.jpg
 ---

-This project aims to hack a drone with RaspberryPi and Pixhawk.
+This project aims to live stream video and audi with a USB webcam.

 ```bash